Services

 • Who for:

-Families that require signposting and guidance in next steps following their child’s neurodevelopmental diagnosis
+Parents and carers with concerns about their children’s communication skills and families that require signposting and guidance in next steps following their child’s neurodevelopmental diagnosis

 • Childcare may be requested, see booking for more details